chizzletaz/BakeAndBinge/Testing.md

 ---
 ## Code validation
 ### HTML
 [W3C Markup Validation Service](https://validator.w3.org/) is used to check for markup validity of the web document.
-Bacause Flask Jinja template is used on all HTML pages, the source code is taken from the rendered pages to be tested.
+Because Flask Jinja template is used on all HTML pages, the source code is taken from the rendered pages to be tested.
-How to validate the rendered page:
+You can validate the rendered page by:
 - Use the source code of the rendered page
     - Right click on the page
     - Click 'show source code'
     - Copy all HTML
     - Paste into the validator.

 Or
 - Enter the url of the heroku live link.

 However, when authentication is used, the live link can't be used to validate the page.
+Furthermore, the live site of Heroku takes a while to update.
+Therefore I've opted to use the source code to render the pages.

 Running the code through the validator gives:
 #### For index.html: